Jesalim/SEO-INTRO/README.md

 ## What it takes To Rank
-%There are essentially 3 elements that a search engine considers when determining where to list a website on the SERP : Rank, Authority & Relevance.
+There are essentially 3 elements that a search engine considers when determining where to list a website on the SERP : Rank, Authority & Relevance.

 ### Rank
 Rank is the position that your website physically falls in on the SERP when a specific search query is entered.